FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/_index.md

     "weight": "180"
 }## Before you start

-This section describes how to upgrade or migrate to Transfer CFT {{< TransferCFT/releasenumber  >}}.
-Additionally, it describes the two methods for updating {{< TransferCFT/componentlongname  >}} z/OS and provides links to detailed information.
+This section describes how to upgrade or migrate to Transfer CFT 3.9{{< TransferCFT/releasenumber  >}}.
+Additionally, it describes the two methods for updating Transfer CFT{{< TransferCFT/componentlongname  >}} z/OS and provides links to detailed information.

 See the section <a href="../c_about_zos/r_prerequistes_zos" class="MCXref xref">System requirements</a> for details on system prerequisites.